yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/rook-operator.md

     kubectl -n rook-yugabytedb-system get pods
     ```

-## Create the YugabyteDB Cluster CRD
+## Create the Yugabyte DB Cluster CRD

-When using the Rook YugabyteDB operator, your YugabyteDB clusters are controlled using the custom resource object (`ybclusters.yugabytedb.rook.io`).
+When using the Rook Yugabyte DB operator, your Yugabyte DB clusters are controlled using the custom resource object (`ybclusters.yugabytedb.rook.io`).
 The Custom Resource Definition (CRD), used to create this object, is specified in the `cluster.yaml` file.

 A sample Custom Resource Definition (CRD) file, called `cluster.yaml`, is located in the following Rook directory: